isaacnmm/pestpolicy-hugo2XX/content/posts/are-soundbars-worth-it/index.md

 ### 3. Soundbars have Minimalist and Sleek Design
 To match your chic modern decor, soundbars have a minimalist and stylish design that you'll love.
 Further, with their wireless subwoofer, you'll have even fewer wires that will be crossing around your spaces and rooms.
 Therefore, the soundbar design will match your TV's slim aesthetic - which also providing quality audio that'll go well with the excellent TV visuals for watching different films and TV shows with a great experience.
-The soundbar will sit flush with your cinema set-up or against the wall� - which is great for little spaces or small homes - thanks to their minimal and sleek design which is pleasing both to the ear and to your eyes.
+The soundbar will sit flush with your cinema set-up or against the wall - which is great for little spaces or small homes - thanks to their minimal and sleek design which is pleasing both to the ear and to your eyes.
 You can wall-mount the soundbar on the side, above, or in front of the TV screen.
 Your traditional surround audio systems have bulky ugly looking components despite giving excellent sound quality.
 But we hate the disorganization, including the large wiring and equipment particularly if these ones aren't in your main living area.
 Therefore, with a good-quality soundbar, you can get great sound while also keeping your rooms and spaces tidy and neat - call it compact and stylish.
 For example, the system acts like the receiver while also holding all your front speakers - that's a minus 3 of the large components in your traditional surround audio systems.
 Notably, wireless connectivity allows you to place the surrounds and sub(s) at your selected location without needing wires.